-What’s the secret to successful visual content marketing for finance brands?
-Find out with our 8 foolproof tips.
+What’s the secret to a successful finance content marketing strategy?
+Find out with 5 foolproof tips.

 The finance world can be a tough place for a marketer.
-Creating inspired content that communicates brand messages, engages customers and keeps the compliance team happy is a tough nut to crack.
+Creating inspiring finance content marketing that communicates your brand's messages, engages customers and keeps the compliance team happy is a tough nut to crack.

-But fear not - there is a way to tick each of those boxes, and it’s all about taking a visual-led approach.
+But fear not - there is a way to tick each of those boxes, and it’s all about taking a planned content-led approach.

-At Infogr8, we’ve found that telling visual stories delivers particularly brilliant results for finance brands.
-Combining the crucial strategic vision with user-friendly design opens up big possibilities for creative, shareable and high-impact finance content.
+We’ve found that telling stories delivers particularly brilliant results for finance brands.
+Combining crucial strategic vision with user-friendly design opens up big possibilities for creative, shareable and high-impact finance content marketing.

 Want to know how you can achieve this too?
-Take a look at our eight best-practice guiding principles when creating any kind of visual content for a finance brand.
+Take a look at our eight best-practice guiding principles when creating any kind of content marketing for a finance brand.

 1. Directly answer customers’ financial questions

-Using search insight and research data to find out which finance topics customers are struggling to understand is arguably the most powerful starting point when planning visual content.
+Using search insight and research data to find out which finance topics customers are struggling to understand is arguably the most powerful starting point when planning finance content.

 Breaking down detailed financial information in a creative way means you can directly answer these queries in truly consumer-friendly ways – which is great for users and search engines alike.